 IW psychology graduates are prepared for the expanding job market and for successful entry to competitive graduate and professional programs, such as those accredited by the American Psychological Association or the National Association of Social Workers.

-The Psychology major provides excellent preparation for a number of careers in such areas social services, health care, government, business and teaching (in conjunction with the education major or an advanced degree).
-In addition, students wishing to continue their education at the graduate or professional level in the behavioral sciences will find that the Psychology major provides a solid foundation for both.
+The Psychology college degree provides excellent preparation for a number of careers in such areas as social services, health care, government organizations, business, and teaching (in conjunction with the education major or an advanced degree).